 Study a unique course supported by Prostate Cancer UK and designed for healthcare practitioners working in or towards a specialist role caring for those affected by prostate cancer.
-During your studies you gain an in-depth knowledge of the management of the disease, reflect on your role as an ambassador for your patients, and develop ideas for service improvement within your practice and workplace.
+During your studies you gain an in-depth knowledge of the management of the disease, develop your advanced communication skills, reflect on your role as an ambassador for your patients, and develop ideas for service improvement within your practice and workplace.

 If you are a healthcare professional, this course gives you the knowledge and expertise to develop as a specialist prostate cancer practitioner.
-Through a combination of online learning and (if appropriate) taught study days you learn how to provide, promote and develop high standards of care.
+Through online learning you learn how to provide, promote and develop high standards of care.

 The postgraduate certificate stage focuses on developing your clinical knowledge and skills.
 The prostate cancer module gives you an in-depth understanding of managing the stages of the disease including • the physical and psychosocial impact • treatment • the needs of those affected • how these needs can be addressed.

-As advanced communication is essential to your clinical role, you take one of two modules on the subject.
-This helps you develop your knowledge of the concepts underpinning advanced communication strategies used in practice.
-If you choose to take the advanced communication skills in practice module, you have the opportunity to practice your communication skills during intensive role play, the key learning approach.
+As advanced communication is essential to your clinical role, you also undertake a module on this subject.
+This helps you develop your knowledge of the concepts underpinning advanced communication strategies used in practice and encourages you to reflect on your skills development in this area too.

 During the postgraduate diploma stage you develop your understanding of the wider specialist and advanced practice role in areas such as • leadership • peer support • education • service development and improvement.

-You also expand your knowledge of high risk or high priority areas in practice such as • care of African Caribbean men • needs relating to sexual function • survivorship • end of life care.
+You also expand your knowledge of high risk or high priority areas in practice, which you identify as relevant to your own local practice, such as • care of African Caribbean men • needs relating to sexual function • survivorship • end of life care.

 This stage of the course also prepares you for undertaking research by improving your understanding of research methods and helping you develop a research question for investigation.